Check out the latest information and advice on coronavirus (COVID-19).

 We encourage payment by direct debit and offer a choice of convenient payment dates, 1st, 10th, 15th, 25th or 28th.
 You can also choose to pay weekly, over 12 instalments or twice yearly.

 To pay by direct debit you will need to complete a direct debit form.
-You can do this by completing:
+You can do this by completing our secure online form.

 You can pay using all major debit or credit cards through our online payments service.

 You can pay by credit or debit card using our 24 hour automated payments service on 0345 600 1982.
 Please have your Council Tax account number with you when you phone.

 Please remember to quote your Council Tax account reference number.

 For standing orders, if your payments change please remember to inform your bank/building society.

 Payment can be made at any PayPoint outlet using the barcode that is printed on the front of your bill or document.
 This barcode is specific to your account.

 You can use any PayPoint outlet across the country.
 PayPoint collection terminals are located in newsagents, convenience stores, supermarkets, garages and off-licences.
 You can search for your nearest collection point on the Paypoint website.